h55nick/readmes/README.md

 I encourage you to write down some things you want to chat about ahead of time, because they can be hard to think of or bring up in the moment.
 If you struggle with bringing them up, feel free to send me a vague agenda ahead of time.
 If you don't know what to talk about, say so.
 We can use that as a topic.

-These are some interesting articles I've read about one-on-ones, though I don't necessarily agree with all of the points: [1](https://getlighthouse.com/blog/effective-1-on-1-meetings/), [2](https://medium.com/@mrabkin/the-art-of-the-awkward-1-1-f4e1dcbd1c5c).
-If you have thoughts on either, that might make a good topic to include in a one-on-one.

 ## Work–life balance

 I strongly believe in a healthy work–life balance.
 Let me know if you need any help to make this work.
 I don't want you working ridiculous hours, and I don't want you working at the expense of your family/health/beliefs/etc.

 If you are unhappy, please let me know.